Best Roofing Materials 2026: Asphalt vs Metal vs Tile

 Climate is one of the most important and frequently overlooked factors in choosing roofing material.
 The wrong material for your region leads to premature failure, higher energy bills, and costly repairs that could have been avoided with a more appropriate selection.

-• Hot and sunny (Southwest, Southeast): Metal roofing with reflective coatings and clay or concrete tile perform best by reflecting solar heat.
-Cool-colored metal roofs reduce attic temperatures by 20 to 40 degrees compared to dark asphalt.
-Combine with proper attic insulation for maximum cooling savings.
+- Hot and sunny (Southwest, Southeast): Metal roofing with reflective coatings and clay or concrete tile can perform well by reflecting solar heat.
+Compare rated solar reflectance and thermal emittance, then combine the roof with proper attic insulation for maximum cooling savings.

 Energy Efficiency and Insurance Savings